 Michael Antonelli,

 managing director and market strategist at Baird, said he saw one bright spot this week for stocks.
-After Microsoft cut its sales and revenue guidance on Thursday, the company’s shares still closed the day higher.
+After Microsoft cut its sales and revenue guidance on Thursday, the company’s shares still closed the day higher.“That was telling,” said Mr. Antonelli.
+“It meant maybe the most dire predictions have been priced in.”

 “This summer could just be a grind,” he said.

 In corporate news, shares of Tesla fell 8.2% after Reuters reported that Chief Executive Elon Musk is looking to cut staff at the electric-car maker.
-Mr. Musk earlier this week told employees to return to the office or seek employment elsewhere
+Mr. Musk earlier this week told employees to return to the office or seek employment elsewhere.

 Markets have experienced heightened volatility in recent months as investors have tried to assess a mix of variables that has clouded their outlook and added to fears of a recession.